This is a condensed summary of the facts represented in the following documents, using my standard method:

 I have also made it my priority to address certain elements that we, looking back, can see in ways that nobody could have anticipated at the time:

-- Slavery is now formally abolished (though informally practiced).
+- Slavery is now formally abolished (though informally practiced through domains such as sex trafficking and tyrannically unfair contracts).

 - The legal existence of a corporation’s rights should be enumerated and clarified alongside legal persons, since a corporation is a relatively new 19th-century invention.